There are two popular approaches:

 So, apart from reaching out into your markets, you need to choose partners who have a genuine need fort your product, not just those who'll sign up to sell it.
 For the former, your technology needs to fill a vital gap and strengthen their offering.
-For the latter, they don't need you, so they'll accept the leads you generate and the margin you give away, but won't do much else.
+That way, your product won't be just another line item in their catalogue.

 Another client, a European antivirus software vendor, had a product that was far superior to that of the market leader at the time, Norton from Symantec.
 Most PC resellers were selling Symantec, so focusing on them would only have sparked a price war.
 Instead, we suggested approaching a few specialised, niche-focused resellers who needed clear differentiation from the Symantec resellers.
 It was an obvious strategy, and it worked.
 We used exactly the same strategy for a Compliance Training software company, who expanded using carefully-selected, matched partners.